The actor Charlie Chaplin once entered a Charlie Chaplin lookalike contest and lost. True story.

 How does this help us?
 It sets us free from the false image of an aloof and distant Lord.
 Jesus is among the lampstands meaning he is with us and for us.
 It’s good news for those who feel far from God.

-We are changed by beholding Jesus, so my purpose in writing Letters from Jesus is to help you behold Jesus.
-In his letters we see aspects of Jesus that are found nowhere else in scripture.
+We are changed by beholding Jesus, so my purpose in writing is to help you behold Jesus.
+In his words, stories and letters we see aspects of Jesus that are found nowhere else in scripture.
 And we hear him say things that are recorded no other place.